Center for Immigration Studies

-Fifty-one pieces circulated by CIS were written by Brimelow.
-Other VDARE authors CIS circulated include anti-Semite Kevin MacDonald, former psychology professor at California State University, Long Beach who published a trilogy that supposedly "proves" that Jews are genetically driven to destroy Western societies.
+Brimelow wrote 51 pieces circulated by CIS.
+Other VDARE authors CIS circulated include antisemite Kevin MacDonald, a former psychology professor at California State University, Long Beach, who published a trilogy that supposedly “proves” that Jews are genetically driven to destroy Western societies.
 CIS staffers have also written articles for VDARE throughout the years.
 CIS fellow John Miano has written dozens of pieces for VDARE, dating back to 2001, and in 2016 attended VDARE’s Christmas party.

 Six articles written by the notorious Norwegian anti-Muslim blogger Peder Are Nøstvold Jensen who writes under the name “Fjordman,” were also circulated by CIS in its weekly emails.
 Fjordman was cited over 100 times in the manifesto of racist mass murderer Anders Behring Breivik, who killed 77 people in Norway in 2011.

-In 2008, CIS circulated an article in Taki’s Magazine from white nationalist Richard Spencer — the face of the alt-right movement — and two pieces from Spencer’s old white nationalist website AlternativeRight.com.
+In 2008, CIS circulated a Taki’s Magazine article by white nationalist Richard Spencer – the face of the alt-right movement – and two pieces from Spencer’s old white nationalist website AlternativeRight.com.
 CIS also distributed one piece by William Regnery, the founder of the National Policy Institute (NPI) the white nationalist think tank Spencer now runs.
-Regnery also founded the Charles Martel Society, the publisher of the racist and anti-Semitic journal Occidental Quarterly.
+Regnery also founded the Charles Martel Society, the publisher of the racist and antisemitic journal Occidental Quarterly.

-In 2007, Krikorian accepted an invitation to speak at the Michigan State University to its chapter of Young Americans for Freedom (YAF), a conservative college organization.
+In 2007, Krikorian accepted an invitation to speak at Michigan State University from its chapter of Young Americans for Freedom (YAF), a conservative college organization.
 This chapter of YAF, however, was not like many of its sister chapters across the country.
-The chapter was lead by one of Richard Spencer’s friends, white nationalist Kyle Bristow.
-The MSU-YAF had been widely covered in the media for a series of nasty stunts — staging a "Catch an Illegal Immigrant Day," holding a "Koran Desecration" competition, and posting "Gays Spread AIDS" fliers across campus.
-Krikorian was part of the same speakers series that included Nick Griffin, a Holocaust denier who heads the extremist British National Party, and Jared Taylor (whose speech was later cancelled).
+The chapter was led by one of Richard Spencer’s friends, white nationalist Kyle Bristow.
+The MSU-YAF had been widely covered in the media for a series of nasty stunts – staging a “Catch an Illegal Immigrant Day,” holding a “Koran Desecration” competition, and posting “Gays Spread AIDS” flyers across campus.
+Krikorian was part of the same speaker series that included Nick Griffin, a Holocaust denier who heads the extremist British National Party, and Jared Taylor (whose speech was later cancelled).
 Bristow is now the white nationalist movement’s go-to lawyer.

 Steinlight and other CIS staffers have not been shy about promoting their strong ties with agencies now under the Department of Homeland Security (DHS), a department formed long after Tanton wrote his strategic memos.

 While CIS routinely hosts panel discussions featuring nativist members of Congress, including Rep. Mo Brooks of Alabama and Rep. Lou Barletta of Pennsylvania, a more blatant example of CIS’s deep relationships with elected officials occurred during the last major push for comprehensive immigration reform in 2013.
 CIS director of national security policy Janice Kephart left the organization to take up of special counsel to the Senate Judiciary Committee.
-During the heated debates over the bill in the Senate, then-Alabama Senator Jeff Sessions, a longtime ally of the anti-immigrant movement, was the key spokesperson on the Senate floor in opposite to the bill.
-During Sessions’ rebuttals Kephart could be seen sitting behind the Senator.
+During the heated debates over the bill in the Senate, then-Sen. Jeff Sessions of Alabama, a longtime ally of the anti-immigrant movement, was the key spokesperson on the Senate floor in opposite to the bill.
+During Sessions’ rebuttals Kephart could be seen sitting behind the senator.

-Following the tragic shooting death of Kate Steinle in San Francisco in July of 2015 by an undocumented immigrant, CIS and other anti-immigrants used it as an opportunity to attack so-called “sanctuary cities.”
-CIS published a map of sanctuary jurisdictions on its website which prompted backlash.
-In July of 2017, Mark Krikorian published a piece on the two year anniversary of Steinle’s death, using it to push for anti-sanctuary policies.
+Following the tragic shooting death of Kate Steinle in San Francisco in July 2015 by an undocumented immigrant, CIS and other anti-immigrants used it as an opportunity to attack so-called “sanctuary cities.”
+CIS published a map of sanctuary jurisdictions on its website that prompted a backlash.
+In July 2017, Mark Krikorian published a piece on the two-year anniversary of Steinle’s death, using it to push for anti-sanctuary policies.
 A week earlier, Steinle’s father, who was with her on the night she died, provided quotes in a piece in the San Francisco Chronicle titled, “Leave Kate Steinle Out of the Immigration Debate.”
-“I don’t know who coined ‘Kate’s Law,’” Jim Steinle, stated, “It certainly wasn’t us.”
+“I don’t know who coined ‘Kate’s Law,’” Jim Steinle stated, “It certainly wasn’t us.”
 In 2015, Steinle said in an interview that his family is not opposed to sanctuary policies.

 What began as a reflection of IRCA in 1987 has evolved into CIS’s core policy.
 David North explains in his 1987 article that immigrants need to be treated as poorly as possible so that they themselves choose to leave, alleviating the work of immigration enforcement.
 “Being arrested as one heads illegally over-the border, and then being sent back to the nearest port of entry, is a nuisance, and little more.
 Being arrested in illegal status in New York, and being sent home to Lima or Sydney is a major disincentive, and the individual either will not try again, or will not try again quickly,” he says.